Does Phillips 66 (PSX) Pay a Dividend? (2026)

 Yes.
 Phillips 66 pays a quarterly dividend and has done so since its 2012 spinoff from ConocoPhillips.
 The annual dividend stands at approximately $5.08 per share as of mid-2026, yielding roughly 3.0-3.2% at recent share prices.
 The company raised its quarterly dividend by 7% in Q1 2026, and dividends per share have grown at roughly 5.9% compounded over the trailing five years.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with PSX's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with PSX's investor relations page or your broker before acting on them.